nestybox/sysbox/docs/user-guide/deploy.md

 **NOTE:** Almost all Docker functionality works with Sysbox, but there are a few exceptions.
 See the [Sysbox limitations doc](limitations.md) for further info.

-## Deploying containers with Kubernetes + Sysbox
+## Deploying Pods with Kubernetes + Sysbox

-To deploy a Kubernetes pod with Sysbox, use a pod spec such as this one:
+Assuming Sysbox is [installed](install-k8s.md) on the Kubernetes cluster, deploying pods with Sysbox is easy: you only need a couple of things in the pod spec.

+For example, here is a sample pod spec using the `ubuntu-bionic-systemd-docker` image.
+It creates a rootless pod that runs systemd as init (pid 1) and comes with Docker (daemon + CLI) inside:

 ```yaml
 apiVersion: v1